simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/ble_dtm_test.rst

 .. only:: esp32

-    Upon power-up, it defaults to Power 6 dBm, with no flow control, and completes the initialization process at a baud rate of 115200.
-No input commands are required, and the DTM test can be started directly.
+    Upon powering on, the device defaults to a power level of 6 dBm, operates without flow control, and uses a baud rate of 115200 for initialization.
+No commands are required, so you can directly begin the DTM test.

 .. only:: not esp32

-    Upon power-up, it defaults to Power 12 dBm, with no flow control, and completes the initialization process at a baud rate of 115200.
-No command input is required, and the DTM test can be started directly.
+    Upon powering on, the device defaults to a power level of 12 dBm, operates without flow control, and uses a baud rate of 115200 for initialization.
+No commands are required, so you can directly begin the DTM test.

     To adjust the relevant settings of UART1, you can input the corresponding commands in real time through the UART0 port:

     ::

-        // Configure TX output power, supports power adjustment from 0 to 15 levels. set_ble_tx_power -i 15
+        // Configure TX output power.
+The supported power adjustment range is from 0 to 15 levels. set_ble_tx_power -i 15

-        //Get the current configuration power of BLE get_ble_tx_power
+        // Get the current configuration power of BLE. get_ble_tx_power

-        // Configure UART1, set TX pin to GPIO4, set RX pin to GPIO5
+        // Configure UART1, set TX pin to GPIO4 and RX pin to GPIO5.
         reconfig_dtm_uart_pin -t 4 -r 5

 .. |ESP32 Bluetooth LE DTM Test Firmware| replace:: `ESP32 Bluetooth LE DTM Test Firmware <https://dl.espressif.com/RF/ESP32_BLE_DTM_HCI_02e0d70_20250325.bin>`__